Skip to content

 3For readers over 40, make body text 100% black—NOT gray

-4Devote one page to Contents; check that all page numbers are correct
+4Devote a page to Contents; check all page numbers

-5Make the entries in the Contents clickable links to jump into the document
+5Make Contents clickable links to jump into the document

 6For easier scrolling on-screen, use 1 column, not 2 or 3

-7Leave lots of white space; make the text column 60 characters wide MAX
+7Leave lots of white space at top, bottom, and both sides; make text columns 60 characters wide MAX

-8Make headings bold, with a visual hierarchy to help readers scan pages
+8Make headings bold, with a hierarchy to help readers scan pages

-9Include a visual break on every page; if nothing else, use a small graphic
+9Include a visual on every page; if nothing else, a small graphic

 11Break longer paragraphs in two by yourself